-In the Nicene Creed, is the Son equal to the Father?
+In the Nicene Creed, is the Son equal or subordinate to the Father?

 A main barrier to understanding the fourth-century ‘Arian’ Controversy is the fragmentary nature of the ancient sources.
-However, a store of ancient documents that have become available over the last 100 years.
+However, a wealth of ancient documents that have become available over the last 100 years.
+[Show More]

 The Creed itself also presents the Son as subordinate: